buzzqw/TUS/OBSS/OBSSv2-eng.md

 A confused creature that is unable to perform the indicated action will do nothing but babble incoherently.
 Attackers have no special advantage when attacking a confused creature.
 Any confused creature that is attacked automatically attacks its aggressor in return.

-**Distracted**: If the spellcaster is severely distracted, hindered, disturbed, bleeding, grappled, attempting to hide the casting of magic, or under attack while trying to cast a spell, they must make a Magic Check.
+**Distracted**: A spellcaster must make a Magic Check when severely distracted, hindered, disturbed, bleeding, or Grappled; attempting to hide the casting of magic; wounded in the same round; taking an Attack Action and casting a spell in the same round; taking a Dash Action; Deafened and casting a spell with at least verbal components; Restrained; Entangled and attempting to cast a spell; casting a spell during a free fall, while in water, or underwater; or casting a spell while flying and failing a Fly check with DC 11.
+Being in combat, under threat, or merely attacked does not make a spellcaster Distracted by itself.

 **Dominated**: If you share a common language, you can generally force the subject to perform commands within the limits of their abilities.
 If you do not share any language, you can only give basic commands like *come here*, *go there*, *fight*, or *stand still*.
 You are aware of what the subject is feeling but do not receive direct sensory perceptions from them, nor can you communicate with them telepathically.